Verified Access enables your Chromebook to certify that some cryptographic keys are protected by Chrome hardware.

 Turn off Verified Access

-The device owner or organization administrator can turn off this feature for all users by unchecking this setting.
+The device owner or organization administrator can turn off this feature for all users.